miljonka/BeerApp/README.md

 - delete a drink from your database
 - edit a drink from your database
 - search for drinks in your database through a search bar
-- sort your database base on name or id
+- sort your database based on name or id

 Rigth now most of the code and its variables and comments are in Finnish, but translating them is on the todo list !